Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villainsincomp | Other Characters

 - I Just Want to Be Badass and I Just Want to Be Normal: Bilbo is torn between the conflicting sides of his family clans.
 It continues through much of his life and in Fellowship, Bilbo admits to Gandalf that he's been looking East for many years and wishes to experience adventure and see the Lonely Mountain again.

 - I'm Not a Hero, I'm...: Despite risking his life to save Thorin, he still believes that he's just a Tag Along Hobbit.Bilbo: I'm not a hero or a warrior...not even a burglar.

 - Improbable Aiming Skills: As in the books, Bilbo has a nasty aim with stones.
 He uses this to back Dwalin up when he tries to hold off Bolg's vanguard in the third film, where every rock he threw put an orc down.

-- Incorruptible Pure Pureness: Zigg-zagged.
+- Incorruptible Pure Pureness: Zig-zagged.
 While the One Ring didn't corrupt him like Sméagol, it still had its effect on him.
-Bilbo went berserk on a spider in Mirkwood who merely touched the Ring; though he was immediately remorseful afterwards.
+Bilbo went berserk on a spider in Mirkwood who merely touched the Ring, even if he was immediately remorseful afterwards.
 Although he did give up the Ring willingly (with a little prodding from Gandalf), it's made clear when he saw it again in Rivendell that he would've become another Gollum had he kept it — in fact, he did become Gollum if only for a second, and immediately broke down in tears over it.